Back to Design Patterns

 Middleware Pipelines

-Express middleware, Django middleware, Koa
+Express middleware, Django middleware

 UI Component Enhancement